-Featuring over 90 works drawn from public collections across Canada and from the artist’s personal collection, the exhibition includes works on paper and canvases that date from the early 1960s to a selection of Janvier’s most recent work, produced in 2012.
+Featuring over 90 works, the exhibition includes works on paper and canvases that date from the early 1960s to a selection of Janvier’s most recent work, produced in 2012.

 The exhibition opens with a number of drawings and paintings that date from the 1960s, which have never been exhibited before.
 These works trace the development of Janvier’s signature, curvilinear style, which can be seen in his work starting in the early 1970s.
 The imagery of this work combines traditional native decorative motifs: medicine wheels, floral patterns and symbolic colour arrangements in complex, abstract compositions.
 These works are both graphic and evocative, swirling lines of bright colour moving across the surface of the canvas.

-In the late 1980s and early 1990s however, Janvier’s work became more representational, incorporating figurative elements and pictorial narratives that speak to the oppressive history of colonization, the residential schools and the ongoing struggle for aboriginal nationhood.
-These works also reflect Janvier’s involvement with the Primrose Lake land claim, which has brought renewed awareness of the potential for human devastation of nature and a new view of a familiar landscape.
-Janvier has spent several hours on aerial surveys of Northern Alberta and the work from this period reflects this change in perspective and the radiating force of explosion.
+In the late 1980s and early 1990s, however, Janvier’s work became more representational, incorporating figurative elements and pictorial narratives that speak to the oppressive history of colonization, the residential schools and the ongoing struggle for aboriginal nationhood.
+These works also reflect Janvier’s involvement with the

-This exhibition concludes with paintings and drawings produced in the last few years, the latest being a series of canvases created in 2011 and 2012 in homage to the members of the Aboriginal Group of Seven.
+This exhibition concludes with paintings and drawings that have been produced in the last few years, the latest being a series of canvases created in 2011 and 2012 in homage to the members of the Aboriginal Group of Seven.